jwulf/deathstar-appliance/README.md

 You can use this to examine, and modify the source code of the running application.

-Be aware that you can break the running application when you do this.

-If you do something that breaks it, you can always reset it by opening the Console at the bottom of the IDE and issuing the command:
+Be aware that you can break the running application when you do this; but don't worry, if you do something that breaks it, you can always reset it by opening the Console at the bottom of the IDE and issuing the command:

 git reset --hard
+git checkout 1.0-stable

 This will reset your appliance code to the latest stable version